openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 _directions: list or bullet out areas that may be seen to be related but are_ _not included in the scope of this project.
 This may help clarify the kind of_ _features, contributions, issues or problems the project is looking for._
+_If you are not using this section, please indicate your intent with the_ _phrase, 'Section Intentionally Left Blank'._

 ex.
 [K8s SIG Architecture Charter](https://github.com/kubernetes/community/blob/master/sig-architecture/charter.md#out-of-scope)